assuncaolfi/savvi/README.md

       Process](#inhomogeneous-poisson-counting-process)
 - [References](#references)

-savvi is a package for Safe Anytime Valid Inference ([Ramdas et al.
+savvi is a package for Safe Anytime Valid Inference.
-2023](#ref-ramdas2023gametheoretic)).
 Also, it’s a savvy pun.

+From Ramdas et al. ([2023](#ref-ramdas2023gametheoretic)):

+> Safe anytime-valid inference (SAVI) provides measures of statistical
+> evidence and certainty – e-processes for testing and confidence
+> sequences for estimation – that remain valid at all stopping times,
+> accommodating continuous monitoring and analysis of accumulating data
+> and optional stopping or continuation for any reason.

 ## Install